 They’re helpful tools your employees can use to attract the reviews your business needs to grow.
 It is possible to acquire positive online reviews at scale – if you have the right scripts and systems in place.

-Scripts shouldn't be followed word for word.
+Review request scripts shouldn’t be followed word for word.

-Mindlessly reading these scripts, it's an easy way to turn your would-be positive reviews, into scathing negative responses.
-Face-to-face requests require nuance, attentiveness and sincerity.
+Mindlessly reading these scripts, it’s an easy way to turn your would-be positive reviews, into scathing negative responses.
+Face-to-face requests require nuance, attentiveness, and sincerity.
 The requirement is simple.

 Be excellent to your customers at the right time and in the right way.

-You've built a fantastic product or service.
+You’ve built a fantastic service.

 Your customers are happy.
 Use review request scripts to spread the word.
-Give your employees the scripts they need to be excellent and you'll attract excellent reviews in return.
+Give your employees the scripts they need to be excellent, and you’ll attract excellent reviews in return.